-Applications to the Fiscal Year 2023 (FY23) Breast Cancer Research Program (BCRP) are being solicited by the U.S. Army Medical Research Acquisition Activity (USAMRAA) using delegated authority provided by United States Code, Title 10, Section 4001 (10 USC 4001).
-The execution management agent for this program announcement is the Congressionally Directed Medical Research Programs (CDMRP) at the U.S. Army Medical Research and Development Command (USAMRDC).
-The BCRP was initiated in FY92 to support innovative, high-impact research, with a mission of ending breast cancer for Service Members, Veterans, and the general public.
-Appropriations for the BCRP from FY92 through FY22 totaled \$4.09 billion.
-The FY23 appropriation is \$150 million (M).
+The U.S. Army Medical Research Acquisition Activity (USAMRAA) is soliciting applications to the fiscal year 2024 (FY24) Breast Cancer Research Program (BCRP) using delegated authority provided by United States Code, Title 10, Section 4001 (10 USC 4001).
+The Congressionally Directed Medical Research Programs (CDMRP) at the U.S. Army Medical Research and Development Command (USAMRDC) is the program management agent for this funding opportunity.
+The BCRP was initiated in FY92 to support innovative, high-impact research, with a mission of ending breast cancer for Service Members and their Families, Veterans, and the general public.
+Appropriations for the BCRP from FY92 through FY23 totaled \$4.24 billion.
+The FY24 appropriation is \$150 million (M).